ALLUOS/ALLUOS.github.io/_posts/2021-01-03-storytelling.md

 <h2><span class="section">Fourth semester</span></h2>

+<div id="idea_motivation"></div>

 ## Idea and Motivation

 Our goal in the final semester of the project was to have a functioning version of the game that could be played from start to finish without significant difficulties.
-With this in mind, we also wanted to implement the story pipeline ideas designed in the [third semester]({{ "" | absolute_url }}/2021/01/03/storytelling.html#third).
+With this in mind, we also wanted to implement the story pipeline ideas designed in the [third semester](#story_pipeline).
 Based on the experience from the previous semester, we expected some practical challenges.
 Nevertheless, we wanted to make sure that, even if the complete design could not be implemented within the remaining time-frame of the project, we could still achieve some improvements to the user experience and the game would be working and playable.
 We therefore decided to break down the process into several smaller steps, to be tackled by sprints:

 1. enable repetition of the same task if failed
 2. keep track of the number of fails per task and limit them to two (i.e., allow one repetition)